Battle of Lake Okeechobee: Events of the battle

 Taylor's army came up to a large hammock with half a mile of swamp in front of it.
 On the far side of the hammock was Lake Okeechobee.
 Here the saw grass stood five feet high.
 The mud and water were three feet deep.
 Horses would be of no use.
-It was plain that the Seminole meant this to be the battleground.
-They had cut the grass to provide an open field of fire and had notched the trees to steady their rifles.
+It was obvious that the Seminole meant this to be the battleground.
+They had cut the grass in front of their position to provide an open field of fire, and had notched the trees to steady their rifles.
 Their scouts were perched in the treetops to follow every movement of the troops coming up.
+In his diary, Lieutenant Robert C. Buchanan said that the Seminole warriors were placed in "the strongest position that I have ever seen in Florida".
+The Seminoles had also placed canoes on the lake shore near their encampment to prepare for their evacuation.

 At about half past noon, the sun shining directly overhead and the air still and quiet, Taylor moved his troops squarely into the center of the swamp.
 His plan was to make a direct attack rather than encircle the Indians.
 All his men were on foot.
 In the first line were the 132 Missouri volunteers.
 As soon as they came within range, the Indians opened with heavy fire.
-The volunteers broke, and their commander, Colonel Richard Gentry, fatally wounded, was unable to rally them.
+The Missourians suffered heavy casualties, and their commander, Richard Gentry, was fatally wounded leading them.
+Despite his wounds, he managed to lead them for an hour before collapsing.
+To escape the kill zone in the swamp, the Missourians pushed into the hammock.
 The Indians then mounted a counterattack on the remaining soldiers.
 In the deadly assault some of the soldiers were scalped by the Indians.
 Gentry had suggested to Taylor before the battle an encirclement strategy which Taylor rejected, charging that Gentry was afraid of a direct confrontation.
 This could have motivated Gentry to keep charging the Seminole positions even though the original battle plan had the militia retreating at the first sign of enemy fire to re-form behind the regular army lines.